mudaliaraditya/ChatServer/README.md

 Contact [mudaliar.aditya@gmail.com](mailto:mudaliar.aditya@gmail.com)

-A Basic Chat Application made with CUI client and server,the network is my major concern and priority,only one to one chat is supported, as udp is being used there is a chance for losses but still each packet which is not yet recieved a response is sent again there is no handling for out of order packets it is as intended
+A Basic Chat Application made with CUI client and server,the network is my major concern and priority,only one to one chat is supported, as udp is being used there is a chance for losses but still each packet which is not yet recieved a response is sent again there is no handling for out of order packets.

 I have developed/tested on debian,trying to keep it working across all linux distros